kevmo314/appendable/README.md

 your data follows certain types, pass a JSON Schema file with `-s schema.json` and AppendableDB will throw an error instead of inferring the type from the data.
 This can be useful for detecting consistency issues or enforcing field restrictions.

+A word of caution, if you add a non-nullable field to your JSON schema, this will cause all your previous data to be invalidated requiring an index regeneration.
+To avoid this, pass `--imply-nullable` to indicate that previous data is ok to be null but new data should validate.
+Be aware that this has implications on the generated types, in particular your client will see the field as nullable despite the schema saying non-nullable.

 ### Generated types